qtnc/swan/docs/language-syntax.md

 Use `{[one]: 1}` if you want the key to be the value of variable `one` (computed key).
 You may also write `{[1+1]: 2}` for {2: 2}`.

 Maps are more or less compatible with JSON.
 However, in contrary to JavaScript, map entries cannot be accessed using dot notation `map.key`.
 Use `map["key"]` instead.
 Dot notation is exclusively used to call methods on objects.

+Sets are enclosed in angle brackets `<...>`.
+As with maps, items of a set must be hashable types such as Num, String or Tuple.
+Example: `<1, 2, 3, 4, 5>`

+Elements in a set are guaranteed to be unique.
+Sets support operators fors `&, |, -, ^`  for resp. intersection, union, difference and symetric difference.

+You can create your own hashable types by implementing the *hashCode* method, which must return a number.
+Similarly to Java, when you implement *hashCode*, you should also implement the `==` operator, as well as make sure that the hashCode remains immutable after the object has been created, otherwise you may not find back your item in a map or set.

 ## Functions and closures
 Functions are always declared as lambdas, and they can capture variables to form closures.